scala/docs.scala-lang/tutorials/tour/basics.md

 ### Values

-You can name results of expressions by using the `val` keyword.
+You can name results of expressions with the `val` keyword.

 ```
 val x = 1 + 1
-println(x) // 2
+println(x * x) // 4
 ```

-Named results are called values.
-For example, in above case, `x` is called a value.
-Values only hold results of expressions, so they will not re-compute expressions when referenced.
+Named results, such as `x` here, are called values.
+Referencing a value does not re-compute it.

 Values cannot be re-assigned.